‘I want to feel hopeful about something’: celebrating four years of The Narwhal and our members

 Enbridge argues that its regulator is the federal Pipeline and Hazardous Materials Safety Administration, so the case belongs in federal court.
 However, Salim believes Michigan is right to argue state court is the correct jurisdiction because the issue is not about regulation but instead about the location of the line, which gives the state authority over the easement.
 He said the state’s revocation of the easement, effective May 12, is valid on its own without the court decision.
 “If Enbridge continues to operate after the deadline, Enbridge is in violation of state law,” Salim said.

-Henry said invoking the treaty would be “a pretty significant button to press” that would heat up relations.
+In March, Henry said invoking the treaty would be “a pretty significant button to press” that would heat up relations.
 “I don’t think that’s the pathway we would necessarily want to go down,” he said.

 Kearney added that Michigan commissioned a task force into propane disruption and found a Line 5 shutdown would have limited impacts on propane transportation within the state.
 She suggested Canada launch its own study into the impacts of a shut down.

 During the March 4 committee meeting, O’Regan said he wouldn’t give away Canada’s legal strategy and was wary of negotiating in public, but said “we are looking at every option.”

 “We are watching it almost on a minute by minute basis and we will be absolutely prepared and ready to intervene at exactly the precise moment,” O’Regan told the committee.

 Josephine Mandamin, a member of Wikwemikong First Nation on Manitoulin Island in Lake Huron, walked around every Great Lake before she passed away in 2019 at age 77, travelling more than 17,000 kilometres to raise awareness about water protection.
 It was Mandamin’s water walks that inspired Wikwemikong Chief Duke Peltier to protect his community’s water.